slotThe/slotThe.github.io/posts/phd-typesetting.md

 I just handed in my dissertation[^1], which is more or less the culmination of the last three and a half years of my (mathematical) life.
-While the maths itself is perhaps relatively inaccessible to the general public, the typesetting considerations that went into the document might not be.
+While the maths itself is perhaps relatively inaccessible to the general public, some of the typesetting considerations that went into the document might not be.

 <!--more-->